LTUC/amman-dotnet-401d2/Curriculum/Class03/Resources/SystemIO.md

 1. **Arrays & Reading File Contents**
    1. Why do we need to use arrays?
    1. `Split()` your file
-       1. Read by lihe vs splitting by a deliminator
+       1. Read by line vs splitting by a deliminator
           1. ``char[] delimiterChars = { ' ', ',', '.', ':', '\t' };``

                 ```csharp